How to Time-Stretch Audio in a DAW

 Use time-stretching to tighten timing

 Beyond matching tempo, time-stretching is a precise editing tool for fixing performances.
 If a single drum hit lands late or a guitar note rushes ahead, you can place a stretch or warp marker on it and nudge it onto the beat without re-recording.
+This is the manual cousin of quantizing in a DAW, but with far more control over feel.
 The key is restraint: move only the notes that genuinely need it, and leave the natural feel of the rest of the performance alone.
 Over-correcting every transient strips the life out of a part and often introduces audible artefacts.
 Work zoomed in, listen back in context after each edit, and stop as soon as the part feels solid rather than chasing mechanical perfection.

 Keep stretches subtle for natural results